tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 12. Student Do: FinTech Domains, Part 1 (25 min)

-In this activity, students will form groups of 2 or 3 to research and produce summaries of the various FinTech domains.
+In this activity, students will work in groups to research and answer questions about various FinTech domains.

 **File:** [README.md](Activities/03-Stu_FinTech_Domains_Part_I/README.md)